Validity and Entailment in Modal and Propositional Dependence Logics: Lower Bound for Entailment

 \section{Lower Bound for $\PLDep$ Entailment}

 In this section we prove that the entailment problem for $\PLDep$ is $\coNEXPTIME^{\NP}$-hard.
-This result is obtained by reducing from a variant of the quantified Boolean formula problem, that is, the standard complete problem for $\PSPACE$.
+This result is obtained by reducing from a variant of the dependency quantified Boolean formula problem, which is, a complete problem for $\NEXPTIME$ extending the standard quantified Boolean formula problem by constraints.
+The variant we present was introduced in \cite{HLKV16}, and it gives complete problems for different levels of the exponential hierarchy.
+The following presentation follows mainly \cite{HLKV16}, deviating only in notation.